reiver/golang-backend-training/README.md

 	//@TODO
 }

+// AsCents returns CAD as the number of pennies it is equivalent to. func (receiver) AsCents() int64 {
+	//@TODO
+}

-// Count return the number of dollars and cents that CAD represents.
+// CanonicalForm returns the number of dollars and cents that CAD represents.
 //
 // ‘cents’ is always less than for equal to 99.
 I.e.,:
 //	cents ≤ 99
-func (receiver CAD) Count() (dollars int64, cents int64) {
+func (receiver CAD) CanonicalForm() (dollars int64, cents int64) {
 	//@TODO
 }

 // Mul multiplies CAD by a scalar (number) and returns the result. func (receiver CAD) Mul(scalar int64) CAD {
-	//@TODO
-}

-// NumCents returns CAD as the number of pennies it is equivalent to. func (receiver) CountCents() int64 {
 	//@TODO
 }